Okay class, how many oceanic creatures do you know that are named after kitchen appliances?

 oo, oo-ooo, OOOO OOOOOOO

 Dudes.
 There’s this shark, that is small, but awesome.
-Its called the Cookie-cutter shark, only gets up to 20 inches, chills out down in the depths at night, swims up to the upper layers in the day, and looks like this:
+Its called the Cookie-cutter shark.
+It only gets up to 20 inches, chills out down in the depths at night, swims up to the upper layers in the day, and looks like this:

 So cool points number one: it’s bioluminescent but uses it to camouflage itself, literally, looking just like the seafloor from above, and the sea surface from below.
 This is called “counter-illumination.”

-(One site describes this as a “common mesopelagic anti-predatory strategy” which is hilarious because meso just means ‘middle’, and pelagic ‘open ocean.’
-“Yeah, it’s totally common somewhere in the anywhere of the ocean.”
+(One site describes this as a “common mesopelagic anti-predatory strategy” which is hilarious because meso- just means ‘middle’, and -pelagic means’open ocean.’
+So, it’s totally common somewhere in the anywhere of the ocean.
 Oh, that narrows it down.
 Kinda like shining is common among stars, IN SPACE.